timescale/pgai/README.md

 1. Create a new [Timescale Service](https://console.cloud.timescale.com/dashboard/create_services).

    If you want to use an existing service, pgai is added as an available extension on the first maintenance window after the pgai release date.
+To apply changes manually instead of waiting for the maintenance window, Pause and Resume your service.
+Maintenance changes are automatically applied.

 1. Connect to your Timescale service:
    ```bash